singh-jagjot/ML-Prep/README.md

-# coursera-prep
+# ML-Prep
-Backup files for my preparation of Coursera Specializations/Courses
+Backup files of Specializations/Courses for ML preparation.